mschoeffmann/docker-swarmbase/README.md

 1. Open Portainer
 2. Open the *primary* environment
 3. Go to: Stacks > Add stack
-4. Choose a name for the stack: `test-service`
+4. Choose a name for the stack: `CHANGEMETESTSERVICE`
 5. Use the example code below as content for the web editor, but make sure you change `swarmbase.example.com` to your server's hostname.
 6. After a 30-60 seconds, you find a test-site at `https://test-service.swarmbase.example.com`